MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 15/01-MiniLab_Encrypt_VM_Disk.md

     ![ResourceGroup creation screen](../../Linked_Image_Files/portal-qs-vm-creation-storage.png)

 1. Select **Review + Create**.
-1. On the **Create a virtual machine** page, you can see the details about the VM you are about to create.
+1. On the **Create a virtual machine** page, you can find the details about the VM you are about to create.
 When you are ready, select **Create**.

 It will take a few minutes for your VM to be deployed.
 When the deployment is finished, move on to the next section.